Stephen A. Schwarzman: Political and economic views

 In December 2018, non-profit consumer advocacy organisation Public Citizen published a report titled: Self-Funded' Trump Now Propped Up By Super PAC Megadonors."
 The report disclosed that Schwarzman donated $344,000 in support of Trump's re-election campaign.
 Following his election, Trump appointed Schwarzman as the chairman of the White House Strategic and Policy Forum.

 In 2020, Schwarzman donated $15 million to the Senate Leadership Fund, a super-PAC tied to Mitch McConnell, $3 million to Donald Trump's America First Action PAC, and a combined total for the election cycle of $33.5 million to Republican candidates.
 Several of the Republicans he funded voted against certifying the 2020 Presidential Election.

 In private, Schwarzman called the January 6 United States Capitol attack an "insurrection" and "an affront to the democratic values we hold dear".
 However, he stopped short of criticizing Trump over the riot.

-In 2022, Schwarzman indicated that he would not support the Donald Trump 2024 presidential campaign, providing in a statement to Axios that it was "time for the Republican Party to turn to a new generation of leaders."
-In 2024, Schwarzman announced that he would support Donald Trump as a "vote for change."
+In 2022, Schwarzman said that he would not support Donald Trump's 2024 presidential campaign, stating that it was "time for the Republican Party to turn to a new generation of leaders."
+In May 2024, he reversed that position and announced that he would support Trump, calling his endorsement a "vote for change."
+Schwarzman was the twelfth-largest donor during the 2024 election cycle, contributing approximately $40 million to Republican candidates and organizations, including $8 million to a super PAC supporting Republican Senate candidate Tim Sheehy in Montana.

 In 2025, Schwarzman said the tariff situation in the US had put Europe in a unique position to capture more investment from those looking to diversify away from uncertain markets.

-In the fall of 2025, Schwarzman became a key player in efforts to resolve the longstanding dispute between the Trump administration and Harvard University over university policies and billions of dollars in research funds.
+In the fall of 2025, Schwarzman emerged as a key mediator in the dispute between the Trump administration and Harvard University.
+This followed the freeze of billions of dollars in federal research funding, after Harvard rejected sweeping government demands to overhaul its governance, admissions, and hiring practices.
+Schwarzman, a Harvard Business School alumnus who had previously donated $5 million to the school, leveraged his close relationship with Trump and his record as a major donor to multiple universities to facilitate negotiations on Harvard's behalf.
+He spoke directly with Trump to advance the talks.
+As of late 2025, a settlement had not been announced despite repeated White House claims that a deal was imminent.

-In October 2025, Schwarzman was named by the White House as a donor to the construction of the White House State Ballroom, a proposed 90,000-square-foot expansion of the East Wing.
+In October 2025, Schwarzman was named by the White House as a donor to the construction of the White House State Ballroom, a proposed 90000 sqft expansion of the East Wing.

-In November 2025, Schwartzman attended a red carpet dinner at the White House for Saudi dictator Mohammed bin Salman.
+In November 2025, Schwartzman attended a red carpet dinner at the White House for Saudi Crown Prince Mohammed bin Salman.
 Bin Salman, invited by President Donald Trump, was making his first visit to the United States since the 2018 killing of Jamal Khashoggi, which U.S. intelligence implicated bin Salman in.